VsVim/VsVim/Documentation/Supported Features.md

 Each section has the set of sorted commands listed alphabetically.
 Aliases for the same command are separated with '/' characters and are sorted by the more common alias

+## Operators
+These operators are supported.
+They work with all motions and text objects in the next paragraphs.

+- c
+- d
+- gU
+- gu
+- g?
+- g~
+- y
+- zf
+- &lt;
+- &gt;
+- !
+- =
+- gq
+- gw

 ## Motions

 This is the set of motions which are currently supported listed alphabetically.
 Aliases for the same motion are separated with '/' characters and are sorted by the more common alias